Hair Loss in Women

 Why Do I Notice a Sudden Increase in Hair Loss?

-Female pattern hair loss is most highly associated with a condition called telogen effluvium.
+Female hair loss in Singapore is most highly associated with a condition called telogen effluvium.

 A normal hair follicle undergoes a cycle of growth, rest and shedding.
 The telogen phase is where the detached hair from the dermal papilla (base of hair follicle) sheds.
 In normal circumstances, 10 – 15% of hair follicles are in the telogen stage at any given time.